Price: $27.00 to start bidding

 - In good standing with Better Business Bureau and is Accredited with them.

-- You can lose money very easily if you don’t know what your doing and with nothing to show for it.
+- You can lose money very easily if you don’t know what you’re doing and with nothing to show for it.

 - Takes a period of time to learn and then get a little experience under your belt.